lakshman7781/lakshman7781/README.md

--👋 Hello, I'm Lakshman Kumar Reddy, and I have a passion for software development!
+# 👋 Hello, I'm Lakshman Kumar Reddy

--👀 Currently, my focus is on honing my skills in ReactJS and python tools.
+I'm a passionate full-stack developer with a keen interest in building robust and scalable web applications.

+## 🚀 About Me
+- 💻 Full-stack developer specializing in React and FastAPI
+- 🐍 Python enthusiast with a focus on web development and machine learning
+- 🔧 Experienced in working with APIs, Postman, and Docker , llm's , Generative ai
+- 🧠 Interested in ML model implementations and embeddings
+- 👀 Always exploring new technologies and best practices in software development
--🌱 I'm dedicated to continuous learning and growth in the field of web development.
+- 🌱 Committed to continuous learning and growth in the ever-evolving tech landscape
--💞️ I'm enthusiastic about collaborating with like-minded individuals on exciting web development projects.

 # 💻 Tech Stack: